Poised Mahomes and a Suddenly Super Defense Make Chiefs the Team to Beat

 If Mahomes keeps playing with this kind of poise, he will be even more dangerous, and the Chiefs will be almost impossible to beat.

 It's not that Mahomes hasn't been good from the pocket this season.
 Of course he has.
-It's different, however, doing it with the pressure of the playoffs weighing on you like extra gravity, and Andrew Luck on the other sideline.
+It's different, however, doing it while the pressure of the playoffs weighs on you like extra gravity and Andrew Luck stands on the other sideline.

-Mahomes assured play seemed to set the table for the rest of the Chiefs' day.
+Mahomes' assured play seemed to set the table for the rest of the Chiefs' day.
 That defense, normally as solid as low-sodium chicken broth, stymied the Colts.
 With Mahomes leading a steady, pulsating offense, the defense could just tee off on Luck.

-If you want to understand why coach Andy Reid sent Alex Smith packing in favor of Mahomes, it was for today and beyond.
+If you want to understand why coach Andy Reid sent Alex Smith packing in favor of Mahomes, it was for Saturday and beyond.
 Mahomes isn't just an explosive device.
-He's a multi-faceted force who can beat you any number of ways.
-But, mostly, the way he beat the Colts is the best Mahomes.
+He's a multifaceted force who can beat you any number of ways.
+But mostly, the way he beat the Colts featured the best Mahomes.

-On one play, on a screen pass to Kelce in the second quarter, Mahomes used his eyes to fool the entire secondary.
-He looked right, drawing the safety, then threw back to Kelce.
+On one play—a screen pass to Kelce in the second quarter—Mahomes used his eyes to fool the entire secondary.
+He looked right, drawing the safety, and then threw back to Kelce.
 It was Aaron Rodgers-like.

-The Colts' defense also looked somewhat shocked.
-It's almost as if teams spend so much time preparing for the frenetic Mahomes, they seemed almost stunned to see Mahomes do a Dan Marino impression.
+The Colts defense also looked somewhat shocked.
+It's almost as if teams spend so much time preparing for the frenetic Mahomes, they seem almost stunned to see him do a Dan Marino impression.

-While watching a pocket-savvy Mahomes was fascinating, so was seeing that Kansas City defense.
-Indianapolis, one of the best third-down conversion teams in the league, was 0-for-8 in this game.
+Though watching a pocket-savvy Mahomes was fascinating, so was seeing that Kansas City defense.
+Indianapolis, one of the best third-down conversion teams in the league, was 0-of-9 in this game.

-Indianapolis didn't score its first offensive touchdown until there was 5:31 left in the game.
+Indianapolis didn't score its first offensive touchdown until there was 5:31 left in the contest.

 NFL @NFL